josefmonje/html-css-and-basic-bootstrap/chapter3.md

 print BUZZ if the number is divisible by 5

-print FIZZBUZZ if the number is divisible by both 3 and 5
+print FIZZBUZZ! if the number is divisible by both 3 and 5

 or print the number if none of the above